 I mainly focus on the Port of Los Angeles and San Pedro project to run drayage trucks from the ports to inland warehouses because they’ve done by far the most research on what it would take to run trucks on a catenary system.

 A catenary truck is a lot like a trolley bus.
 Both run on electric motors powered by overhead lines, the catenary system.
 Catenary trucks differ from trolleys though, because they need a second propulsion method after they get off the wires to deliver their products and get back to the overhead lines.
 Trucks also need to get off the lines to pass one another, operate when the electricity is down, and get around trucks that have broken down.

-Although Sweden, Germany, and the USA are all in the process of building demonstration catenary systems about a mile long and a few dual-mode trucks to run on them (most of them with fossil backup), these experiments are more concerned with whether trucks can connect and disconnect from the catenary at high speed and won’t answer the question of whether thousands of trucks can run seconds apart, and how much power it would take to do so.
+Although Sweden, Germany, and the USA are all in the process of building demonstration catenary systems about a mile long and a few dual-mode trucks to run on them, most of them with non-renewable diesel or natural gas backup), these experiments are more concerned with whether trucks can connect and disconnect from the catenary at high speed and won’t answer the question of whether thousands of trucks can run seconds apart, and how much power it would take to do so.

 And consider the scale.
 There are 16,349 catenary trucks expected to be running in 2020 (SCAG 2013), that’s orders of magnitude more than San Francisco’s MUNI catenary vehicles: 311 trolley buses and 151 light-rail cars.
 And heavy-duty trucks are heavy.
 They can weigh twice as much as a trolley bus and require more power to move.

 In California, four demonstration trucks (and a similar number in Sweden) are planned for the mile-long catenary being built, with the following second modes after leaving the wire: a battery that can go for 10 miles (ARB SEP 2014), a truck that runs on diesel, and two that run on compressed natural gas (Hsu 2016).